seaboyz/Curriculum-Notes/notes/spring/intro-spring.md

 ## What is Spring?
-Spring an umbrella term for a family of frameworks which can be utilized to rapidly create loosely coupled Java applications.
-These spring frameworks provide a comprehensive and configurable model for modern enterprise Java applications, which can be easily migrated to any kind of deployment platform.
+Spring is an ***umbrella*** term for a ***family*** of frameworks which can be utilized to ***rapidly create loosely coupled*** Java applications.
+These spring frameworks provide a comprehensive and configurable model for modern ***enterprise Java applications***, which can be easily migrated to any kind of deployment platform.
 This ease is due to the core feature of the Spring frameworks, which focuses on [dependency injection](./ioc-dependency-injection) resulting from the framework acting as an [inversion of control](./ioc-dependency-injection) container.

-Spring enables developers to build java applications utilizing a POJO design pattern, and applying enterprises services, as needed, non-invasively to those POJOs.
+Spring enables developers to build java applications utilizing a ***POJO design pattern***, and applying enterprises services, as needed, non-invasively to those POJOs.
 This loose coupling allows developers to focus on business logic for applications as Spring handles the infrastructural needs.

 ## Frameworks - Overview
-The Spring family of frameworks consist of close to 20 modules, each focusing on a particular task or service.
-These are grouped into the following layers: Core Container, Data Access/Integration, Messaging, Web, AOP, Aspects, Instrumentation and Test.
+The Spring family of frameworks consist of close to ***20 modules***, each focusing on a particular task or service.
+These are grouped into the following layers:
+* Core Container,
+* Data Access/Integration,
+* Messaging,
+* Web,
+* AOP,
+* Aspects,
+* Instrumentation
+* Test.

 ![Spring Modules](./../images/spring-overview.png)